 The same goes for tread life - if they’re uneven make sure they get rotated or aligned to keep them wearing evenly.
 The more evenly the tyres wear, the longer you can go between buying expensive new tyres.

 We have an entire article dedicated to maintaining your car tyres.
-Read The importance of looking after your car tyres.
+Check it out!

 3. Keep it Clean